wasmulb/employee-tracker/README.md

 ## Usage

 To use this application, "node index.js" in the command line.
 Follow the prompts.
 A seeds.sql file is provided if you wish to have a starting template.
+The user must enter their password on line 10 of index.js file.

 Refer to the link above for the video tutorial.